 Read more in our Guide: Guarantor Mortgages Explained.

 Joint Borrower Sole Proprietor mortgage (JBSP)

 A Joint Borrower Sole Proprietor mortgage (JBSP) is a mortgage that you take out with your parents or family member.
 You’re all responsible for paying the mortgage, but you’ll be the sole owner of the property.

 Mainly designed for younger people, JBSP mortgages are a good option if you haven’t built up a credit history, or have a bad credit score.
 You can work on building your score once your mortgage is approved, and you’ll be in an easier position when it comes to remortgaging if you’ve kept up with your repayments.

 You might also consider a JBSP if you’re just starting out in your career/have a low income currently, but expect your earnings to increase.
 It’s also good if you have your eye on a bigger home or a property in a better location.

 JBSPs are bespoke mortgages that require carefully crafted applications, and only certain lenders offer them.
 If you’re thinking of taking out a JBSP, it’s best to speak to an expert mortgage broker.
 That’s where we come in!
-Make an enquiry to speak to an advisor – it only takes 60 seconds and won’t affect your credit score.
+Make an enquiry to speak to one of our Mortgage Experts – it only takes 60 seconds and won’t affect your credit score.

 Read more in our Guide: What is a JBSP Mortgage?